Complaints Policy-Full School

 · any other appropriate member of staff

 Note: any witnesses called by any of the above parties may be asked to make their contribution and then leave rather than staying for the whole proceeding.

 3.2 Parents present their complaints.
 Where two parents are present, it is often more helpful if one parent undertakes the responsibility of presentation and answering of questions.

-3.3 The Panel, the Headmaster and the Head may ask questions of parents for clarification.
+3.3 The Panel, the Principal and the Head may ask questions of parents for clarification.
 Questions should be put through the Chairman of the Panel who can intervene if s/he thinks that questions are inappropriate or are straying into cross examination.